fedora2022/FEDORA-ICDM/data/README.md

 The data for Semtab2019 is contained in semtab.zip, you need to first unzip it and then use it.

 The data for Webtables is contained in the directory named [sato](./data/sato/).

+Please adjust the path according to the codes in [script](./scripts/), if needed.